 All reviews are to be done free of charge.

 The choice of reviewers is at the editor’s discretion.
 The reviewers must have relevant knowledge about the subject area of the manuscript being reviewed.
 Reviewers are not allowed to originate from the same institution as the author of the manuscript under review nor may the reviewers have had any recent joint publications with any of the authors (as co-authors) of the manuscript.
 During the review process, the editor may request from the author to provide supplementary information (including raw data), if such information is necessary for making a judgment on the scientific contribution (merit) of the manuscript.
 The editor and reviewer will keep such information as confidential and will not use it for personal gain.

 The editorial board shall ensure the quality control for the review.
 In case authors have serious and grounded objections to a review, the editorial board shall l check whether the review is objective and whether it meets academic standards.
-In case of any doubt with regard to the objectivity or quality of the review, the editor will seek opinions of other reviewers.
+In case of any doubt concerning the objectivity or quality of the review, the editor will seek opinions of other reviewers.

 PROCEDURES FOR DEALING WITH UNETHICAL BEHAVIOUR

-Any individual or institution may at any time inform the editor and/or editorial staff of suspected unethical behaviour or any type of misconduct by providing the necessary information/evidence.
+Any individual or institution may at any time inform the editor and/or editorial staff of suspected unethical behaviour or any manuscript by providing the necessary information/evidence.

 In agreement with the editorial board, it shall be the decision of the editor-in-chief shall as to whether initiate an investigation procedure.
 Upon its undertaking, any evidence will be considered confidential and will only be presented to those persons directly involved in the procedure.
 The persons suspected to have violated ethical standards will be given an opportunity to respond to any charges made against them.
 If it is established that misconducts have occurred, it will be assessed whether they should be classified as minor or major violations of ethical standards.